Best Hair Brush For Your Hair Type

 First of all, I thought I should explain what are bristles and why the type of bristle is important when choosing a hairbrush.

-Bristles are simply a stiff hair that are usually used on certain tools, like a paintbrush for example.
+Bristles are simply a stiff hair that is usually used on certain tools, like a paintbrush for example.
 There are natural bristles which can be found on animals, and also synthetic bristles which are created from materials like nylon.

 Below are the three most common types of bristles that you’ll find on hair brushes.